 Fortunately, research suggests CBD can counteract the adverse effects associated with THC, and overall mellow out the high.
 Sprinkling CBD powder onto a joint, or combining CBD crystals with a THC concentrate could help make the high less intense.

 It sounds like you might need to wave your hands in the air and cue some music for the dabbing dance, but dabbing CBD doesn’t involve a dance!

-In short, it refers to heating a concentrate to a temperature where it (usually) vapourizes and is inhaled using either a dab pen or a dab rig.
+In short, it refers to heating a concentrate to a temperature where it (usually) vapourizes and is inhaled using either a

 The only real difference between vaping and dabbing is that vaping uses conduction or convection heating.
 Vaping has more accurate temperature control, so you never reach a point of combustion.